Edward Trifonov

-Edward Nikolayevich Trifonov (אדוארד טריפונוב, Эдуард Трифонов; b.
-March 31, 1937) is a Russian-born Israeli molecular biophysicist and a founder of Israeli bioinformatics.
+Edward Nikolayevich Trifonov (אדוארד טריפונוב, Эдуард Трифонов; born March 31, 1937) is a Russian-born Israeli molecular biophysicist and a founder of Israeli bioinformatics.
 In his research, he specializes in the recognition of weak signal patterns in biological sequences and is known for his unorthodox scientific methods.

 He discovered the 3-bp and 10-bp periodicity in the DNA sequences, as well as the rules determining the curvature of DNA molecules and their bending within nucleosomes.
 Trifonov unveiled multiple novel codes in biological sequences and the modular structure of proteins.
 He proposed an abiogenic theory of the origin of life, and molecular evolution from single nucleotides and amino acids to present-day DNA and protein sequences.

 Biography

 Trifonov was born in Leningrad (now Saint Petersburg), USSR in 1937.
 He was raised by his mother, Riva, and his step-father, Nikolay Nikolayevich Trifonov.
 In his school years, he became interested in medicine and physics.
 As a result, he went to study biophysics in Moscow.
 He started his scientific career in the USSR.
 In 1976, he made aliyah (immigrated as a Jew) to Israel.
 His role model is Gregor Mendel.